Julio Jaramillo: Professional career

-Returning to civilian life in 1960, he continued his career, reaching sellout performances of up to four consecutive months at Guayaquil's Guayas Theater.
-He also had a part in an Ecuadorian movie, "Fiebre de Juventud: Romance en Ecuador", and another one in Argentina.
-In 1965, he settled in Venezuela and completed successful tours of Mexico, Puerto Rico, and Central America.
+After returning to civilian life in 1960, Jaramillo resumed his career, achieving extended sellout engagements at Guayaquil's Guayas Theater.
+He appeared in the 1966 Ecuadorian film Fiebre de Juventud and another production in Argentina.
+In 1965, he settled in Venezuela and completed tours of Puerto Rico, Mexico and other countries in Central America.
 He also recorded duets with Daniel Santos, Olimpo Cárdenas, and Alci Acosta.

-He recorded the Leoncio Burgos composition, "Amor Incomparable", which was released on a single.
-It debuted in the New York Latin American Single Hit Parade chart at no. 18 for the week of 27 January 1968.
-As shown in the 10 February issue of Record World in its Latin Deejay Reports section, William Valentin Rico from WHOM in New York reported that "Amor Incomparable" was at no. 13.
+Jaramillo's recording of "Amor Incomparable" debuted at number 18 on the New York City Latin American Single Hit Parade chart for the week of 27 January 1968.
+Record World’s February 10th issue reported the single at number 13 on the WHOM Latin Deejay chart.
+His final international tour took place in the United States and Canada.